 April 04, 2011 –

-MAYETTA: The Potawatomi Tribal Fire Department will install free smoke alarms and carbon monoxide detectors in homes of qualified applicants on the Reservation.
+MAYETTA: The Potawatomi Tribal Fire Department will install free smoke alarms and carbon monoxide detectors in homes of qualified applicants on the common land.
 To apply for the program, contact the Fire Department at (785) 966-2164 and request to be put into the applicant pool.

 Deaths from fires and burns are the fifth most common cause of unintentional injury deaths in the United States and 80 percent of all fire deaths occur in the home.
 Particularly at risk are the very young, the very old, people with disabilities, and people who are living on a very limited income.
 Having a working smoke detector more than doubles one’s chances of surviving a fire.